Follow Us on Social Media

 - Original Authorizations to Release Substance Abuse (7B) and/or Mental Health Records (7C) (if you have answered “yes” to any applicable questions on my Character Questionnaire);

-- A registration fee in the amount of $75, by certified check or money order made payable to the Supreme Court of Ohio;
+- A registration fee, by certified check or money order made payable to the Supreme Court of Ohio, in the appropriate amount as indicated on the fee schedule;

-- A “late” registration fee in the amount of $200, by certified check or money order made payable to the Supreme Court of Ohio;
+- A “late” registration fee, by certified check or money order made payable to the Supreme Court of Ohio, in the appropriate amount as indicated on the fee schedule;

 - A complete educational equivalency evaluation by a court approved evaluation service (WES or ECE);

-- A fee in the amount of $150, by certified check or money order made payable to the Supreme Court of Ohio, for the Court’s official review of the WES or ECE evaluation;
+- A fee by certified check or money order made payable to the Supreme Court of Ohio, for the Court’s official review of the WES or ECE evaluation, in the appropriate amount as indicated on the fee schedule;

 - A certified transcript from the law school where the 30 credits of U.S. legal study was completed;